bhavnesh1811/extraedge-assignment/README.md

-# User Management App
+# User Profile App

-This is a simple User Management App built with **React**, **Redux**, and **Ant Design**, allowing users to view, edit, delete, and like user profiles.
+This is a simple User Profile App built with **React**, **Redux**, and **Ant Design**, allowing users to view, edit, delete, and like user profiles.
 The app fetches user data from an API and displays it in a card layout, offering interactive features such as liking users and editing user information via a modal.

 ## Features